craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Terran (divine)
 	Last Known Keeper: Arrek Bozkin

 	Entry Description: GME-044 is to be stored in the Ritualistic Center of Site-004 within the hands of the statue.
 The Ritualistic Center is to be stationed by a rotating 72-hour guard of at least 2 personnel at a time, each of whom have graduated the GOAL-2a 'Nonactive Handling of Objects' program with a score of 6 or higher.
-Stationed personnel may participate in no more than 2 shifts in a 172-hour period.
+Stationed personnel may participate in no more than 1 shifts in a 172-hour period.

 	GME-044 is a head-sized cyan-blue gemstone.
 When any concious creature comes into contact with GME-044, it becomes active, and will begin to emit a thin stream of visibly blue gas at an unoccupied point within 10' of the subject.
 As the gas coalesces, it forms itself into a rough copy of the subject (GME-044-1).
 GME-044 returns to an inactive state upon the complete coalescence of GME-044-1.

 	GME-044-1 instances are pysically incorporeal, and will act independantly of their subject upon their coalescence.
 Testing has revealed that all GME-044-1 instances will cease existance within 48 hours, during which time the instance will travel towards the northern border of the Wildlands, at which point they will halt, and spend the remainder of their existance pointing northwards, out into the distance.
 No instance has yet crossed the boundry markers into the Wildlands.

-	GME-044 was captured and transported to the Wheernat Hillkeep in the early 90s by members of the SEASEC conglomerate and other independant contracters, where it has since remained.
+	GME-044 was captured from Site-004 and transported to the Wheernat Hillkeep in the early 90s by members of the SEASEC conglomerate and other independant contracters, where it has since remained in the hands of Arrek Bozkin.
 ```

 ###### Ablation